wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/viva-connections-get-started/includes/2-what-is-microsoft-viva-connections.md

 :::image type="content" source="../media/1-viva-connections-desktop.png" alt-text="Screenshot of the Microsoft Viva Connections desktop experience.":::

-Microsoft Viva Connections is available on desktop and mobile devices.
+Viva Connections is available on desktop and mobile devices.
 It offers two distinct experiences optimized for each type of device.

 The Viva Connections desktop experience combines the power of your SharePoint intranet with chat and collaboration tools in Microsoft Teams.
 It enables users to discover and search relevant content, sites, and news from across the organization, right from the Teams app bar.
 It also allows you to incorporate your organization's brand and identity directly in Teams.